 Succulents are absolutely all the rage at the moment and it’s easy to see why; they are gorgeous plants, easy to take care of and make beautiful dispays when grouped together.
 I am planning to make a wall planter in the spring with lots of succulents and so I am in the process of propagating new plants from the leaves of my existing plants.

 I purchased a mixed set of 20 succulents from eBay last year, which have grown really well and now I have a never ending supply of leaves to grow my new plants from.
-If you don’t have plants of your own and don’t fancy buying a batch, you can buy just the leaves online from various sellers – this will mean you have numerous varieties to get you started.
+If you don’t have plants of your own and don’t fancy buying a batch, you can buy just the leaves online from various sellers (including me, via my Etsy shop!) – this will mean you have all sorts of succulent varieties to get you started.

-This blog will focus on how to propagate new plants from leaves, a process I have found to be effective for sempervivum and echeveria succulents (as well as hybrids).
-It is also suitable for some sedums, such as jelly beans.
-Basically, if you can wiggle a leaf off the stem, have a go at propagating.
+This blog will focus on how to propagate new plants from leaves, a process I have found to be especially effective for sempervivum and echeveria succulents (as well as hybrids) and basically any succulent you can ‘wiggle’ the leaves off (as shown in the video below).

 It is important that the leaf comes away from the parent plant intact.
 I find that if you give the leaf you wish to remove a gentle wiggle, it generally comes away fairly easily (it varies from plant to plant).